 hCG injections are approved for administration by either the subcutaneous or intramuscular route, according to your doctor’s advice.

 Progesterone is routinely given after embryo transfer to support the luteal phase of the treatment cycle and prepare the lining of the uterus to allow an embryo to stick and implant.
-Progesterone can be taken vaginally as gel (Crinone), or vaginal tablets (Utrogestan).
+Progesterone can be taken vaginally as a gel (Crinone), or vaginal tablets (Utrogestan).